Edgenesis/shifu/docs/guide/development/develop-deviceshifu.md

 ```

-`DeviceShifu` can also collect specific device telemetries.
+`DeviceShifu` can also collect device specific telemetry.
 If you don't know what telemetry is, please check this doc before you proceed: https://github.com/Edgenesis/shifu/blob/main/docs/design/deviceshifu/telemetry.md

 `DeviceShifuBase` will take a function:
 ```go
 // collectTelemetry struct of collectTelemetry type collectTelemetry func() (bool, error)
 ```
 and use it periodically to collect telemetry data from device.
-You can define how you want the telemetries to be collected.
+You can define how you want the telemetry data to be collected.
 You can reference `MQTT`'s [telemetry collection](https://github.com/Edgenesis/shifu/blob/main/pkg/deviceshifu/deviceshifumqtt/deviceshifumqtt.go#L206) as example.

 After you finished the handler and telemetry logic, use `DeviceShifuBase` to start/stop your program by implementing the `Start` and `Stop` function like (also take `MQTT` as example):